Key takeaways:

 - most food – whether through plastic contamination or through the BPA in the soil[ref][ref]

 A recent study examined reference levels, animal studies, and autoimmune studies.
-The results showed that the majority of people are exposed to BPA in food by more than two orders of magnitude over the European tolerable daily intake (TDI).[ref]
+The results showed that the majority of people are exposed to BPA in food at a level that is more than two orders of magnitude over the European tolerable daily intake (TDI).[ref]

-While animal studies are important and have their place, I’m going to focus here on recent human studies that take into account current human levels of exposure.
+While animal studies are important, I’m going to focus here on recent human studies that take into account current human levels of exposure.

 A study published in the Journal of the Endocrine Society looked at the effect of BPA on insulin secretion and glucose levels.
 The researchers gave an oral dose of BPA at 50 ug/kg body weight, which is the daily limit set by the EPA as being safe daily exposure over a lifetime.
 They found that this BPA dose increased initial insulin release (oral glucose tolerance) but then showed no statistical difference with the later phase blood glucose response.
 This is an important study because they used the EPA guidelines for an amount of BPA that was not supposed to elicit a response.[ref]
 I found it interesting that there was a large variation between individuals in their BPA levels over time after ingestion — individual rates of BPA metabolism varied a lot!